ZATYGOLD/psktpaa/README.md

 Desktop View in Browser:
 1. Download the .zip file onto your computer
 2. Open the file location of the zip file
-3. Right-click and "extract all" (remember where you save it)
+3. Right-click the folder and "extract all" (remember where you save it)
 4. Open up the extracted folder
 5. Open the html file titled "index" with a browser
 6. View the webpages on you local machine